cosmos/cosmos-sdk/docs/architecture/adr-004-genesis-modes.md

 ## Context

-In the current SDK, when the `GenesisState` is initialized through a `InitGenesis` call, some of the `GenesisState` fields are loaded from a `genesis.json` file, whereas in other cases they are initialized (_i.e_ populated) if the corresponding object value from JSON is empty, undefined or its value is zero.
+In the SDK, when the `GenesisState` is initialized through a `InitGenesis` call, some of the `GenesisState` fields are loaded from a `genesis.json` file, whereas in other cases they are initialized (_i.e_ populated) if the corresponding object value from JSON is empty, undefined or its value is zero.

 This may lead to confusion because as is currently programmed, `InitGenesis` initializes _and_ loads the values at the same time.
 When in reallity they should be